hasanrahman00/mailtester-ninja-api-rotation/README.md

 # MailTester Key Manager Microservice

 This project implements a **MailTester Ninja API key manager** as a Node.js microservice.
-It centralises storage for any number of MailTester subscription IDs (keys), enforces MailTester rate limits, refreshes authentication tokens automatically, and exposes a REST API so that other services can obtain an available key on demand.
+It centralises storage for any number of MailTester subscription IDs (keys), enforces MailTester rate limits, and exposes a REST API so that other services can obtain an available key on demand.

-The service runs continuously, performing scheduled maintenance jobs (token refreshes, window resets, daily resets, health checks, and `.env` synchronisation) while responding to HTTP traffic.
+The service runs continuously, performing scheduled maintenance jobs (window resets, daily resets, health checks, and `.env` synchronisation) while responding to HTTP traffic.
 Key metadata now lives in **MongoDB**, **Express** powers the HTTP server, and **node-cron** orchestrates recurring work.

 ## Features

 - **Multiple key support:** register as many MailTester subscriptions as you like and load-balance requests automatically.
 - **Rate limiting:** enforces per-30-second and per-day limits for both Pro and Ultimate plans directly in MongoDB.
-- **Automatic token rotation:** fetches a new MailTester token every 24 hours (configurable via `REFRESH_INTERVAL_HOURS`).
 - **Usage tracking & persistence:** stores counters, statuses, and plan metadata in MongoDB for durability.
 - **`.env` watcher + health checker:** keeps runtime keys in sync with the `.env` file and removes dead keys automatically.
 - **REST API:** obtain an available key, inspect status, and add/remove keys at runtime.